 Our measurement suggests that the 46 chromosomes in each of our cells weigh 242 picograms (trillionths of a gram).
 It is much heavier than we expectedassimo, indicates an excess mass.
 A mass at the moment inexplicable.

 Chromosomes are small packets of DNA filiform that can be found in the cell nuclei of living organisms.

 Each of them contains a molecule of DNA, which in turn contains the genetic instructions for the development and life of that organism.
-Human beings have 23 pairs in all.
-To be precise, these are 22 pairs of numbered chromosomes (autosomes) and a pair of sex chromosomes.
+Humans have 23 pairs in total.
+To be precise, these are 22 pairs of numbered chromosomes (autosomes) and one pair of sex chromosomes.

 Chromosomes prevent DNA from breaking down, helping to maintain its structure during the cell replication process.

 They were first discovered in the XNUMXth century and scientists have learned a lot about their role since then, but there are also many things we don't understand.

 Research that measured the mass of the chromosome

 In this case, the scientists used a particle accelerator called a synchrotron to produce a powerful X-ray beam.
 When these X-rays pass through the chromosomes, their diffraction creates an interference pattern that the scientists use to create their own 3D reconstruction. high resolution.

 The researchers imaged human white blood cells in metaphase (a phase of the cell cycle in which chromosomes are condensing) and just before cell division, when the 46 chromosomes inside each cell have tightly packed the DNA inside.

 Using this technique, the researchers were able to determine the number of electrons, or electron density, in the chromosome.
 The mass of the electrons is well known; in fact, the rest mass of electrons is one of the fundamental physical constants.
 From this data, the research team was able to use this to calculate the chromosome mass.